 Champs-Elysées facts.
-Created in the 17th century by the King of France, Louis XIV, also named Sun King, the Champs-Elysées are today one of the most beautiful, spacious, well known and lively avenues in the world.
-As a result, there are also the third most expensive street in the world.
+The Champs-Elysées in Paris are the third most expensive retail location in the world after 5th Avenue and Causeway Bay in Hong Kong.
+Created in the 17th century by Sun King, the Champs-Elysées are today one of the most beautiful, spacious, well known and lively avenues in the world.
 History facts.
-Champs-Elysées today.
 Shopping facts.
 More Paris facts.

 1. Champs-Elysées are the third most expensive retail location after 5th Avenue and Causeway Bay (Hong Kong).